When it comes to electricity production, 200 Watt solar panels are the best compromise between size, power output, and price.

 USB devices (30W) | 2 | 60 |

-In the end, a 200 Watt solar panel is enough for a short sailing day trip.
-To power more appliances, we would recommend adding an additional power source like a micro wind turbine or an extra 200-Watt solar panel.
+In conclusion, a 200-watt solar panel is enough for a short sailing trip.
+To power more appliances, you’d need to add an additional power source like a micro wind turbine or an extra 200-watt solar panel.

 Final Thoughts

-To conclude this article, we have combined all the most useful bits of information about 200W solar panels:
+To summarize, here are the most useful bits of information about 200W solar panels:

-- Portable and foldable 200W solar panels cost on average $410
+- The average price of portable and foldable 200W solar panels is $410.

-- A 200W solar panel should be part of a solar system combining a solar charger, an inverter and a battery
+- A 200W solar panel should form part of a solar system combining a solar charger, an inverter, and a battery.

-- A portable 200W solar panel is a great choice for a small RV or campervan
+- A portable 200W solar panel is an excellent choice for a small RV or campervan.